jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

         PoolTable.jpg \
         PoolTable.dds

-The script generates a :code:`PoolTable.dds` file ready for use by the ML SDK Scenario Runner.
+The script generates a :code:`PoolTable.dds` file that the ML SDK Scenario Runner can use.

-2. To create the model in Pytorch, and use ExecuTorch to convert it to TOSA FlatBuffers, run following :code:`SobelFiltering.py`:
+2. To create the model in Pytorch, and use ExecuTorch to convert the model to TOSA FlatBuffers, run the following :code:`SobelFiltering.py`:

 .. literalinclude:: assets/SobelFiltering.py
     :language: python